jimmy-nguyen-data-science/Flu-Vaccines-Analysis/README.md

 ## Completed: 20 February 2021

 ## Project Objective
-A data analysisreport for the flu shot learning competition hosted by Driven Data to achieve understanding in the following areas:
+A data analysis report for the flu shot learning competition hosted by Driven Data to achieve understanding in the following areas:

 - Business Objectives and Success Criteria
 - Inventory of Resources